-Self-Funded Dental and Vision Plans
+Self-Funded Dental and Vision Plan

-The District is self-insured for dental and vision insurance benefits for support staff and administrators.
-(The teachers' union maintains their own Benefit Trust Fund for dental and vision.)
-The benefit program administrators are responsible for the approval, processing and payment of claims which are funded by the District.
+The District is self-insured for dental and vision benefits for active and retired support staff and administrators.
+(The teachers' union maintains their own Benefit Trust Fund for dental and vision benefits for active employees.)
+The benefit administrators are responsible for the approval, processing and payment of claims which are funded by the District.
 Delta Dental of New York is the third party claims administrator for the District's dental plan.
-Davis Vision is the third party claims administrator for the District's vision plan.
-The claims for dental and vision care are paid out of employee and employer contributions.
-The District pays the dental and vision claims and related administrative fees on a weekly basis by transferring funds to Delta Dental and Davis Vision.
-At June 30, 2018, the district estimated its Dental and Vision claims liability to be \$24,595, which represents reported and unreported claims which were incurred on or before year end, but which were not paid by the District as of that date.
+Empire Blue View, Inc. is the third party claims administrator for the District's vision plan.
+The claims for dental and vision care are paid out of employee, retiree and employer contributions.
+The District pays the dental claims and related administrative fees on a weekly basis by transferring funds to Delta Dental.
+At June 30, 2020, the district estimated its Dental claims liability to be \$7,190, which represents reported and unreported claims which were incurred on or before year end, but which were not paid by the District as of that date.

 The District has not purchased stop loss insurance on the self-funded dental or vision plans as they both have a limited potential liability that does not represent a significant portion of the overall health insurance costs.
-The District's liability is limited to the annual dental maximum per covered individual, which is \$1,500 for active employees and \$1,000 for retirees for the year ended June 30, 2018.
+The District's liability is limited to the annual dental maximum per covered individual, which is \$1,500 for active employees and \$1,000 for retirees for the year ended June 30, 2020.
 The vision benefits are limited to an annual plan maximum of approximately \$250 per covered individual.